Thincast Client Documentation

 By pressing a certain key combination you can perform actions that normally can only be accessed through the menu.

-On macOS use the Command key (or Cmd key) to access your shortcuts.
+On macOS use the Command key (or Cmd key) + the Option Key to access your shortcuts.

 Menu